Temporally Detailed Hypergraph Neural ODEs for Disease Progression Modeling: Introduction

 \section{Introduction}

 Many chronic diseases follow a progressive trajectory with multiple complications that worsen over time~\citep{uddin2023comorbidity}.
 For example, one patient with type 2 diabetes may gradually develop retinopathy, which advances to visual impairment and eventually to blindness.
 Another patient may develop hypertension, then atrial fibrillation, and ultimately heart failure.
 Other patients may experience complications on both trajectories.
-Disease progression modeling aims to characterize and predict how a patient's disease complications worsen over time based on longitudinal electronic health records (EHRs)~\citep{mould2012models, wang2014unsupervised}.
-Specifically, given a patient's historical clinical visit records, each associated with a risk factor feature vector (\eg lab order, medications) and a target complication marker vector (\eg whether the patient has hypertension, atrial fibrillation, or cerebrovascular disease), the machine learning model needs to predict the complication marker vector for the next visit, so that the progression of these complication markers follows a set of clinically verified trajectories.
+The goal of disease progression modeling is to learn how a patient's complications evolve over time from longitudinal electronic health records (EHRs)~\citep{mould2012models, wang2014unsupervised, xiao2025hypergraph}.
+Specifically, each clinical visit is associated with a risk factor feature vector (\eg lab results, medications) and a complication marker vector (\eg presence of hypertension, atrial fibrillation, or cerebrovascular disease).
+The task is to predict the complication marker vector at the next visit, with the constraint that marker progression follows a set of clinically verified trajectories.
 Disease progression modeling plays a crucial role in patient sub-phenotyping (\ie grouping patients into categories based on heterogeneous progression patterns) and informing effective and timely treatment~\citep{buil2015early, prague2013dynamical}.